thegsi/epidoc-headers/README.md

 # epidoc-headers
-Create epidoc headers for Siddham metadata
+Create epidoc headers for Siddham metadata using python